Total Internal Reflection Fluorescence

 Total Internal Reflection Fluorescence (TIRF) has established itself as an indispensable tool for single molecule detection, super resolution microscopies, lipid rafts studies, analysis of biomolecular interactions, and other areas of life sciences [1-8, 11-15].
 In particular, TIRF is “...a method uniquely suited to image the plasma membrane with its associated organelles and macromolecules in living cells.
 The method shows even the smallest vesicles made by cells, and can image the dynamics of single protein molecules” .

 There are three popular geometries that implement the TIRF effect: (i) prism-, (ii) lightguide-, and (iii) objective-based geometries, as shown in the schemes above.
 Each geometry has its own set of advantages and limitations.
 This web page analyzes errors caused by the stray light in TIRF microscopy and its interference with the TIRF effect.
 It compares the advantages and limitations of prism-, lightguide- and objective-type TIRF microscopy, discusses the sources of stray light in each of the geometries, and suggests methods of stray light mitigation.
 This web page will help you choose the TIRF geometry that is optimally suited for your studies.

-In pTIRF and lgTIRF, the excitation and emission channels are independent.
+In pTIRF and lgTIRF, the excitation lightpath is independent from the emission channel.

 The excitation light enters the prism or lightguide, reflects at the TIRF interface, and exits at the opposite end.
 It does not use and does not enter into the emission channel, which results in a “clean” TIRF effect and a superior signal-to-background ratio.